tensorflow/community/rfcs/20200117-tfx-generic-trainer.md

 ### tf.distribute.Strategy

-Distribute strategy will be user module's responsibilty with the new generic trainer interface.
+Distribution strategy will be user module's responsibilty with the new generic trainer interface.
 To use it, user needs to modify the `run_fn()` in the module file, below shows the pseudo code example for single worker and multi-worker distribute strategy.